 If you haven't seen it, don't forget to check out Part 1!
 The Reluctant Necromancer (Part 2) Slowly, I turned back to the dead body, grasping a brush and several tubes of creams in white-knuckled hands.
 The words of the dead man echoed in my head.
 Frank the corpse was as still as before, skin … Continue reading Short Story: The Reluctant Necromancer (Part 2)

 This idea popped into my head while my husband and I were listening to a writing panel at C2E2.
 I would love feedback and ideas from readers out there, ideas for characters, situations, whatever.
 Let's build a story together!
-The Reluctant Necromancer (Part 1) Customer complaints are an annoying fact of life.
-And something just … Continue reading Short Story: The Reluctant Necromancer (Part 1)
+The Reluctant Necromancer (Part 1) Customer complaints are an annoying fact of life--and something just about … Continue reading Short Story: The Reluctant Necromancer (Part 1)

 These have to be some of the coolest pieces of artwork in Madison, WI.
 Gigantic, three-story tall birds, made out of scrap metal.
 No idea why they're there, but they're pretty awesome none-the-less.
 Great inspiration for a little flash fiction 🙂 "What do you think they are?"
 Asked Ada, one sneaker crunching onto the gravel … Continue reading Flash Fiction: Attack of the Giant Birds!